ReadShade/ReadShade/source/depth3d/hardwareguides/sr.rst

    If ReShade is already installed, you can skip this step.

-#. **Download 3DGameBridge:** Download the latest version of `3DGameBridge <https://github.com/JoeyAnthony/3DGameBridgeProjects/releases>`_.
+#. **Download 3DGameBridge:** Get the newest version of `3DGameBridge <https://github.com/JoeyAnthony/3DGameBridgeProjects/releases>`_.

    .. figure:: images/sr11.png

       3DGameBridge GitHub page screenshot.

-#. **Copy Add-ons:** Copy both add-ons or just the one you need, based on the game's architecture.
+#. **Copy Add-ons:** Copy both add-ons, or just the one you need, depending on your game's setup.

    .. figure:: images/sr12.png

       Screenshot of the add-on files.

-#. **Paste Add-ons:** Paste the add-ons where the game's executable is located or where the ReShade `.dll` is installed.
+#. **Paste Add-ons:** Put the add-ons in the same folder as your game's executable file or where ReShade's `.dll` file is installed.

    .. figure:: images/sr13.png

       Screenshot of the game folder with the add-ons.

-   Please start the game to see if it works.
+   Start the game to check if it works.

 Important Notes
 ---------------

-When starting the game, you may need to set your primary monitor to the Simulated Reality Display.
-If not, the game may not select the correct screen, resulting in a black screen.
+When you start the game, you might need to set your main monitor to the Simulated Reality Display.
+If you don't, the game might not pick the right screen, and you'll see a black screen.

 .. figure:: images/sr14.png

    Screenshot of monitor settings.

-Additionally, ensure the game is running at its native resolution for the 3D display.
-If the resolution is too small, the image may appear distorted.
+Also, make sure the game runs at the correct resolution for your 3D display.
+If the resolution is too low, the image might look stretched or blurry.

 .. figure:: images/sr15.png